redbadger/crux/docs/src/part-2/shell.md

 1. Laying out the UI components
 2. Supporting the app's capabilities

 We'll look at these separately.
-But first let's remind ourselves of how we interact with the core (now would be a good time to read [Shared core and types](../getting_started/core.md) if you haven't already).

 ## The message protocol